benfrick/docs-portfolio/doc/getting-started/using-nike-apis.md

 #### Member

 Nike's members have previously registered a [Nike](https://www.nike.com/us/en_us/e/nike-plus-membership){:target="new-tab"} account and have logged in with their credentials from inside your app.
 Members get benefits like free shipping, free 30-day trials, and the ability to save shipping and payment information for faster checkout.
-For API calls involving members, an _access token_ must be obtained from Nike Unite services and included in the `Authorization` request header after the user has logged in.
+For API calls involving members, an _access token_ must be obtained from [accounts.nike.com](https://miniature-couscous-57c7acad.pages.github.io/){:target="new-tab"} or [Nike Unite/Identity](https://confluence.nike.com/display/USER/Unite+Platform+-+Product+Documentation){:target="new-tab"} and included in the `Authorization` request header after the user has logged in.
 Once Nike has validated the access token, the APIs will automatically adjust behavior as necessary based on the knowledge that the user is a member and based on Nike business rules.

 #### Guest